 Avoid if allergic to lemongrass, its constituents, or any members of the Poaceae family.
 Use cautiously if taking diabetic or heart medications or drugs that are broken down by the liver.
 Use cautiously with liver conditions.
 Avoid if pregnant or breastfeeding.

 Meditation: Individuals who sweat excessively in response to emotional stress may benefit from relaxation techniques such as meditation.
 This therapy may help people learn how to control emotions that trigger sweating.
-However, studies testing the ability of meditation to reduce sweating are lacking.
+However, studies testing the effectiveness of meditation for treatment of excessive perspiration are lacking.

 Valerian is an herb native to Europe and Asia.
 Today the herb grows in most parts of the world.
 Theoretically, valerian may help reduce sweating.
 However, until research is conducted, it remains unknown if valerian is an effective antiperspirant.

 Use cautiously if allergic to valerian or other members of the Valerianaceaefamily.
 Use cautiously with livers disorders.
 Use cautiously before surgery.
 Avoid if driving or operating heavy machinery, as it may cause drowsiness.
 Avoid if pregnant or breastfeeding.